julienroyulaval/DESeq2-MultiBatch/README.md

 scaled_counts_double <- adj_d$adjusted_counts
 ```
-Scaled counts can be rounded if needed, but they are not meant to be reused for differential expression analysis with DESeq2 or other tools.
+Scaled counts are not meant to be reused for differential expression analysis with DESeq2 or other tools.

 While the contrasts obtained by using DESeq2 on the scaled counts with a design that excludes the *batch* factor will provide the same log2 fold changes as the original DESeq2 analysis, the *p* values and the adjusted *p* values will be skewed, leading to an increase in false positives.